\{} interpol operator

 \{ }, text interpolation operator

-The text interpolation operator \{..} is used to insert variable values (converted as text) into a text value.
+The text interpolation operator \{..} inserts the value of an expression (converted as text) into a text value.
 This operator also serves for text concatenation.

 a = 1